wlg1/wlg1.github.io/notion/expms/Experimental Records/Locating Shared Circuits/EMNLP overall plan.md

 Variations of main approach to try

+- Mean ablate
+    - zero ablate
+- single Tok (limited num of prompts)
+    - multiTok
 - Ablate all pos
     - ONLY ablate CERTAIN tokens in initial prompt
-- Mean ablate
-    - zero ablate
 - Ablate the circuit (necessary- likely no backups)
     - keep only the circuit (sufficient- likely may be backups)
+    - keep only attn heads or MLPs
+    - ablate edges
 - Run each task separately to find circuits for each
     - Run tasks bundled together as 1